 Hoopla differs from OverDrive because there are no holds or waiting lists.
 If you are browsing and see an e-book or movie that you want to check out, you can check it out right then and there without having to wait.

-You are allowed three checkouts per month.
+You are allowed five checkouts per month.
 This includes all types of media.
 The loan period starts from the moment the title is borrowed.
 Titles will be automatically returned at the end of the loan period and there are no late fees.
 Additionally, you are able to re-borrow the same title once the lending period has ended.
 Here are the lending periods for various media types:

 e-books/Comics/Graphic Novels – 21 days Movies/Television – 72 hours (some content 48 hours) Music – 7 days Audiobooks – 21 days